LCA-ActivityBrowser/activity-browser/README.md

-# Activity Browser - A free LCA software ready for your own extensions. #
+# Activity Browser - A free and extendable LCA software. #

 Copyright (c) 2015, Bernhard Steubing and ETH Zurich